mgargard/mgargard-researchers/Readme.md

 # Researcher Publication application

 ## ID attribute values
 The application uses

+`menudiv` Applied to a div tag.
+Contains the list of the main pages in the application; the navigation menu.

 ## Rel attribute values

-1. `homepage`
-Applied to an A tag.
+1. `homepage` Applied to an A tag.
 A reference to the application homepage/starting URI.

 1. `all researchers`
 Applied to an A tag. used on links for the list-researchers page which points to all researchers resource